African Center for aquatic research and education

 To better the health of the African Great Lakes, so that the millions of Africans who dependent on these freshwater resources for food, drinking water, and employment can realize their own vision of livelihoods, justice, equity, democracy, and peace.

-To create a long-term, highly collaborative center of excellence dedicated to
+To create a long-term, highly collaborative process dedicated to

 Fulfilling ACARE's vision and accomplish its mission, ACARE's highly collaborative center of excellence is dedicated to: